Note that we currently deliver open courses online via Zoom video conferencing - contact us for information

 Poor mental health in the workplace has real-world business impacts that directly affect productivity, employee attendance and customer service.
 A recent study has shown that poor mental health costs UK employers £8.4 billion in sickness absence and £15.1 billion in reduced productivity.

-This course is available as an In-House Course and we also run it monthly as an Open Course
+This course is available as an In-House Course and we also run it regularly as an Open Course

 On the whole, many of the reasons behind poor mental health may not be work-related, however, it is clear that organisations need to be aware of how to effectively address these issues, support a diverse range of staff and create a culture which enables staff to remain productive and able to carry out their roles effectively.